ONTAP 9

 • In ONTAP 9.10.1, the threshold for escalation to moderate is 100 or more files.
 Beginning with ONTAP 9.11.1, the file quantity is modifiable; its default value is 20.

-In a low threat situation, ONTAP detects an abnormality and creates a Snapshot of the volume to create the best recovery point.
-The ARP Snapshot uses the anti-ransomware-backup tag and is identifiable by its name, for example Anti_ransomware_backup.2022-12-20_1248.
+In a low threat situation, ONTAP detects an abnormality and creates a Snapshot copy of the volume to create the best recovery point.
+ONTAP prepends the name of the ARP Snapshot copy with Anti-ransomware-backup to make it easily identifiable, for example Anti_ransomware_backup.2022-12-20_1248.

 The threat escalates to moderate after ONTAP runs an analytics report determining if the abnormality matches a ransomware profile.
 Threats that remain at the low level are logged and visible in the Events section of ONTAP System Manager.
 When the attack probability is moderate, ONTAP generates an EMS notification prompting you to assess the threat.
-ONTAP does not send alerts about low threats, however you can modify alerts settings beginning in ONTAP 9.14.1.
+ONTAP does not send alerts about low threats, however, beginning with ONTAP 9.14.1, you can modify alerts settings.
 For more information, see Respond to abnormal activity.

 You can view information about a threat, regardless of level, in ONTAP System Manager’s Events section or with the security anti-ransomware volume show command.

-ARP Snapshots are retained for a minimum of two days.
+ARP Snapshot copies are retained for a minimum of two days.
 Beginning with ONTAP 9.11.1, you can modify the retention settings.
 For more information, see Modify options for Snapshot copies.

 How to recover data in ONTAP after a ransomware attack

 When an attack is suspected, the system takes a volume Snapshot copy at that point in time and locks that copy.
-If the attack is confirmed later, the volume can be restored to this Snapshot, minimizing data loss.
+If the attack is confirmed later, the volume can be restored using the ARP Snapshot copy.

 Locked Snapshot copies cannot be deleted by normal means.
 However, if you decide later to mark the attack as a false positive, the locked copy will be deleted.